-I would like to thank some students of the edition of the Computational Thinking and Programming course (a) to have suggested Miller and Ranum's book [Miller and Ranum, 2011] about Python, problem solving and algorithms, which has been added to the list of material suggested for learning Python of this lecture (Sebnem Kabadayi), (b) to have proposed the use of Python Tutor as an application for making the execution of a Python code clear to a novice (Bruno Santini), and (c) to have corrected a mistake in the order of application of boolean operations in Python (Alessandra Foschi).
-I would also like to thank Paolo Ciancarini, professor in Software Engineering at the Department of Computer Science and Engineering, University of Bologna, to have suggested the adoption of the test-driven development as a teaching tool for the students of the course.
+The author wants to thank some students of the Digital Humanities and Digital Knowledge second-cycle degree of the University of Bologna (a) to have suggested Miller and Ranum's book [Miller and Ranum, 2011] about Python, problem solving and algorithms, which has been added to the list of material suggested for learning Python of this chapter (Sebnem Kabadayi),

+(b) to have proposed the use of Python Tutor as an application for making the execution of a Python code clear to a novice (Bruno Sartini), (c) to have corrected a mistake in the order of application of boolean operations in Python (Alessandra Foschi), and (d) to have suggested corrections and improvements to the text of this chapter (Francesco Fernicola and Margherita Martinelli).
+The author wants also to thank Paolo Ciancarini, professor in Software Engineering at the Department of Computer Science and Engineering.
+University of Bologna, to have suggested the adoption of the test-driven development as a teaching tool for the students of the course.